dirigible-io/dirigible-io.github.io/help/integration_services.md

 Overview
 ---

-An _Integration Service_ is the connection point between the application logic and an external service (third party cloud service, on-premise service, public service, etc).
-Both inbound and outbound services are supported, through consumption and provisioning.
+The _Integration Service_ is the connection point between the application logic and an external service, such as a third party cloud service, on-premise service, public service and so on.
+Both inbound and outbound services are supported through consumption and provisioning.

 Flow
 ---

-The term *Flow* is used for simplicity to separate this kind of integration services.
+The term *Flow* is used in order to separate the kinds of integration services.

 The descriptor of the flow looks like this: